Kāpiti Coast District: Economy and transport

+The Kāpiti Coast District had a modelled gross domestic product (GDP) of $1,985 million in the year to March 2024, 0.5% of New Zealand's national GDP.
+The GDP per capita was $33,832, the lowest of all territorial authorities.

 The Kāpiti Coast is well known for its cheeses and other products from Lindale.
 Light industry is focused in Paraparaumu and Ōtaki, with small clusters in Waikanae and Raumati.

 Many of the Kāpiti Coast's residents are not employed in the area.
 Instead, they commute to jobs in Wellington.
 Transdev operates electric commuter trains along a portion of the North Island Main Trunk Railway referred to as the Kāpiti Line on behalf of Metlink (the Greater Wellington public transport brand), and the KiwiRail Capital Connection commuter train from Palmerston North to Wellington provides a service for commuters north of the electric terminus in Waikanae.
+The district is on the North Island Main Trunk railway line (NIMT) and served as far north as Waikanae by suburban passenger trains on the Kāpiti Line, one of Wellington's three Metlink commuter rail links.
 Metlink also provides regular local bus services throughout the Kāpiti Coast, operated by Uzabus.

 In February 2017, an 18 km (11 mi) long expressway diversion from Mackays Crossing north of Paekākāriki to just north of Peka Peka, was opened to enable State Highway 1 to bypass developed urban areas.
 An extension to just north of Ōtaki opened in December 2022.
 State Highway One connects the Kāpiti Coast to Wellington.
 Before the long-mooted Transmission Gully Motorway opened in March 2022, the road (now re-designated State Highway 59) was a narrow, highly congested coastal highway and has been subject to occasional closure due to landslides.

-The district is on the North Island Main Trunk railway line (NIMT) and served as far north as Waikanae by suburban passenger trains on the Kāpiti Line, one of Wellington's three Metlink commuter rail links.
-There are also commuter bus services.

 The small Kapiti Coast Airport is sandwiched between Paraparaumu (to the north) and Raumati (to the south).
 With three runways (one of which is now closed), it once served as the main airport of the Wellington region, but was until recently used mainly by aeroclubs.
 In 2011 scheduled commercial flights from Kapiti to Auckland resumed.
 It also has daily scheduled flights across Cook Strait to Nelson and Blenheim.
 After Air New Zealand withdrew air services in April 2018, Air Chathams announced that they would be launching flights to Auckland from August 2018.
 Sounds Air also operates from the airport, and it is used for flight training and for private and hobby flights.